-As an all through academy school, we must provide relationships education to all pupils (of primary and secondary age) as per section 34 of the Children and Social work act 2017.
+As an all through 3yrs-16yrs academy school, we must provide relationships education to all pupils under section 34 of the Children and Social Work Act 2017.

-- We do not have to follow the National Curriculum but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sex education contained in the science curriculum. - In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+We don't have to follow the National Curriculum, but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science.
+This would include the elements of sex education contained in the science curriculum.

+In teaching RSE, we're required by our funding agreements to have regard to guidance issued by the secretary of state, as outlined in section 403 of the Education Act 1996.